 2. Martinican men on the other hand…

 I write this at the risk of perpetuating the hypersexualization of Caribbean men but from my experience, straight, female assistants didn’t have trouble in the love department.
-I was never short on male suitors — even after I started dating Tom — and a lot of former teaching assistants are still in relationships with the guys they met there.
+I was never short on male suitors — even after I started dating my partner — and a lot of former teaching assistants are still in relationships with the guys they met there.

-There were a couple guys I spent some time with but I never actually went out with any Martinican men because I started seeing Tom in the second month on the island.
+There were a couple guys I spent some time with but I never actually went out with any Martinican men because I started seeing my partner in the second month on the island.
 That said, I was rarely tempted.
 I often felt like men saw me as a prize more than a person and that’s a huge turn-off to anyone with a even modicum of self-esteem.

 This does not mean there aren’t good, kind men in Martinique.
 Of course there are.
 It’s just that the ones you notice the most, unfortunately, are not so nice.
 A lot of the foreign assistants did date guys from Martinique and they either stayed on the island with them or they moved to mainland France or Spain together.